Office of Research and Graduate Studies

 - Thirty Meter Telescope, which is due to see first light (also on Mauna Kea) sometime in the next decade.

-At the helm is the UC Observatories, a multi-campus research unit which brings together astronomers from across the UC community to support and advance the science and technologies at these unique facilities.
+At the helm is the University of California Observatories (UCO), a multi-campus research unit which brings together astronomers from across the UC community to support and advance the science and technologies at these unique facilities.

 UC’s goal and challenge in the coming years is to continue to partner — within UC and with external partners, donors and funding agencies - to find innovative funding strategies that can sustain Lick, advance Keck, and build and operate the Thirty Meter Telescope — all within UC’s fiscal constraints and guided by recommendations from our scientific experts.